jac459/neeo2021onward/README.md

 Q. What's the talk about "the NEW C4-remote versus the classic NEEO?
 They are both NEEO, right?
 A. When Control4 bought the NEEO-company, they stated that the N˜EEO-remote that came from NEEO (we call it the classic NEEO Remote) would no longer be sold.
-Shortly after that, Control4 announced "their NEEO remote", which is often called NEEO-C4, NEEO-Control4 or YIO.
+Shortly after that, Control4 announced "their NEEO remote", which is often called NEEO-C4 or NEEO-Control4.
 It's a totally different device.

-Q. Should I forget about my NEEOremote and buy a C4-NEEO (YIO)?
+Q. Should I forget about my NEEOremote and buy a C4-NEEO?
-A. You could, but the YIO is much more expensive and has a totally locked down firmware.
+A. You could, but the c4 I is much more expensive and has a totally locked down firmware.
 If you want additional equipment to be supported, it has top be developed by Control4 which cost a lot of money again.

 Q. Can we reflash the Brain and Remote so that it will become "the new C4-NEEO"?
 A. Probably not.
 Control4 probably uses (slightly) different hardware.
 It was never the intention of this community to convert the classic NEEO-remote to a C4 as this would probably violate Control4-copyrights.